ammonshepherd/notes/tmux-tut.md

 | `tmux new -s billy`   | create a new session named 'billy' |

+* To use the following commands while in tmux, hit the caps lock and 'J' key first, then the following key.

 | In Tmux Commands | Definition |
 |------------------|------------|